Hidden-Gem-Music/Hidden-Gem-Music/hidden-gem-music-app/Documentation/interaction-loading-and-overlay-rules.md

 - welcome preview content should stay guarded during the close transition and short cooldown
 - clicking outside the welcome modal should behave like the `Discovery Map` action, not like a dangerous bare click-through
 - welcome modal route buttons should close through the guarded route-transition path rather than bypassing the modal state
+- navigating to Welcome from the header or breadcrumbs should reset to the normal Welcome-over-Discovery stack, not layer the Welcome modal over the current active page
 - welcome route buttons should show visible pressed styling on mobile before route work begins
 - welcome dismissal must check whether navigation can go back before calling `goBack`
 - if there is no route to pop, welcome dismissal should navigate to Discovery instead of dispatching an unhandled back action